 Vendor selection criteria: Choose the right vendor

 We cannot judge a supplier solely based on their demos, proposals, and bids.
 Only when you look past it will you be able to determine the lacking areas, associated risks, and supply capacity.
-It takes months to pull together a vendor selection process.
-Canceling the contract and moving to a different vendor can temporarily halt your business activities and double up the documentation.
+Vendor selection takes months, and switching suppliers can halt business activities and double the documentation.

 The list of things to look for when selecting vendors is endless.
 Here are some must-have qualities of vendors that can benefit you if it exists.
 When you are neck-deep into the process, what might surprise you is uncovering that even a well-known company lacks these qualities or a startup owns them.